Response Resources for Leaders

 - Thoughts or desires to harm oneself or others or becoming violent.

-- Overuse of alcohol or drugs.
+- Misuse of drugs or alcohol.

 - Express empathy by acknowledging the emotions of those who are suffering.